theMLtrader/infrared-default-list/README.md

 2. Basic knowledge of JSON and Git
 3. Details for your gauge, token, or validator

+Please make sure that the respective beraRewardsVault is friendoftheChef.
+In order to check that please follow the guideline:
+1. Go to Berachef’s contract on beratrail & select “Read Contract“
+2. Go to function 9. isFriendoftheChef
+3. Under reciever parameter put the beraRewardsVault address
+4. Click “Query“
+   5. If bool is returning “true”, vault is yielding BGT(desired path)
+   6. If bool is returning “false”, vault is not yielding BGT.
+In this case, please refer to Berachain team, their governance & their documentation

 ## Steps to add

 ### 1. Fork the repository